 If a site is ranking for difficult keywords, it’s a good sign that Google’s algorithm trusts it.

-For example, at Linkbuilder.io, Ahrefs is saying that we only receive 1,000 organic visitors per month (the real number is more).
-However, the quality of our traffic is incredibly high, and we rank for some highly valuable keywords.
+For example, at Linkbuilder.io, Ahrefs says we only receive 1,000 organic monthly visitors (the real number is much more).
+However, the quality of our traffic is high, and we rank for some very valuable keywords.

-We want links from sites that rank well, regardless of their DR score!
+We want to build links from sites that rank well, regardless of their DR score.

 This is another way to see the value of the keywords a site is ranking for.
 A high traffic value suggests the site is hitting good, competitive terms.

-If the traffic value is >$5,000, that's pretty solid.
+If the traffic value is less than $5,000, that's solid.
 But again, it's very important to check what types of keywords the site is ranking for.
 You should be wary of a traffic value lower than this amount.

-- Natural anchor text: Click here, check out these ideas, in this article.
+Natural anchor text: Click here, check out these ideas, or in this article.

 Check our detailed guide to anchor text for more information on this topic.

-Good websites typically link out to easy-to-find quality content that adds value to articles.
+Good websites typically link to easy-to-find quality content that adds value to articles.

-PBNs and link farms will typically show many keyword-based anchors on their outbound links, because this is what people buying links usually ask for.
+PBNs and link farms will typically show many keyword-based anchors on their outbound links because this is what people buying links usually request.